CharlsDj-Delante/BSCS-1-USeP/README.md

-Our first language in BSCS 1 IN USeP is c++
+Our first language in BSCS 1 FIRST SEMESTER IN USeP is c++ THIS IS BASIC PROGRAMMING STRUCTURE IN C++